18 Top-Rated Places to Visit in Europe in Summer

 Old Town Prague

 When you're in town, consider renting a bike to get around, or take the easy-to-navigate public transportation system.
-Spend a day admiring Gothic churches, the Astronomical Clock, and of course, walk across the Charles Bridge and make a wish for whatever is to come.
-If you're looking for something special to take home with you, spend some time shopping in Prague.
+Spend a day admiring Gothic churches, the Astronomical Clock, and of course, walk across the Charles Bridge and make a wish.
+To find something special to take home with you, spend some time shopping in Prague.

-If you have time and want to hike, Prague is also a great starting point for the Czech-Switzerland National Park near the German border.
+If you have time and want to hike, Prague is also a great starting point for the Bohemian Switzerland National Park near the German border.

 Park Güell, Barcelona